-Introduction THIS POSITION MAY BE FILLED AT A LEVEL I or LEVEL II.
+Introduction THIS POSITION MAY BE FILLED AT A LEVEL I, LEVEL II OR LEVEL III.
 PLEASE APPLY TO THE LEVEL INTERESTED IN.

 The Oklahoma State Department of Health (OSDH) is committed to providing quality health services to Oklahoma citizens.
 The mission of the Department of Health is to promote, protect and improve the health of all Oklahomans through strategies that focus on preventing disease and injuries.

-OSDH is seeking a full time Public Health Specialist I providing support the Murray County Health Department.
-This is a classified position (PIN#34000030) in state government, located in Sulphur OK.
+OSDH is seeking a full time Public Health Specialist I providing support the Garfield County Health Department.
+This is a classified position (PIN#34001578) in state government, located in Enid, OK.
 OSDH offers a comprehensive Benefits Package

 , including a generous benefit allowance to offset the cost of insurance premiums for employees and their eligible dependents .
 For more information about the benefit allowance [click here

 ] .
-The annual salary for this position is up to $37,182.00 based on education and experience.
-Position Description:
+The annual salary for this position is up to $ 37,182.00 based on education and experience.
+Position Responsibilities/Essential Functions

 Positions within this job family are assigned responsibilities for planning, performing or supervising technical and professional work involving consumer protection and public health services.
 This includes performing inspections, surveys, and investigations to identify and eliminate conditions hazardous to life and health, providing consultative services and assistance in assigned areas of responsibility, ensuring corrective actions are taken to eliminate public health or other hazards, and ensuring compliance with applicable statutes and regulations.
 LEVEL DESCRIPTORS